 Relevant Life Protection

-The settlor is a company, normally the employer of the life assured for a relevant life trust.
+With relevant life trusts, the settlor is a company, normally the employer of the life assured.
 The life assured is usually a director/shareholder but can be an employee.
-With Relevant Life policies, the life assured chooses additional trustees and also chooses who he/she wants as beneficiaries.
+With Relevant Life policies, the life assured chooses additional trustees and chooses who he/she wants as beneficiaries.
 This can be the life assured’s spouse and children.
 In this way, your family will benefit in the event of your death.
 There are also substantial tax benefits for arranging life cover under Relevant Life policies.

-Life Cover (non-investment) and income protection.
-The plan will have no cash value at any time, and will cease at the end of the term.
-If you do not maintain premiums, then cover will lapse.
+Life Cover (non-investment) and income protection-The plan will have no cash value at any time and will cease at the end of the term.
+If premiums are not maintained, then cover will lapse

 To safeguard your family’s financial security call Be Financially Secure on 01273 495446 or click here